atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 While they were So elevated by her ladyship’s message.
 Smith camie in, with a paper of cards in his hand.
 J' •
 \
-“Here, Madam, ” Said he, “I have
+“Here, Madam, " Said he, “I have
 9
 wrote to every agreeable .creature of “my acquaintance: — Mrs. selby’s and “Mr. smith’s compliments, cc. - — Here — run them over before John j
-“carries them out.”
+“carries them out."
 He then, put the, cards into her hands.
 When Mrs. Selby Saw alist of Baronets, Ladies, Colonels, Captains, cc. she felt herself elated at the prospedt of So brilliant and numerous an assembly, and was, indeed, almost out of her wits. —
 Her
 %